Can Tinnitus Cause Dizziness? Understanding The Link Between Ringing Ears, Balance, And Vertigo

 • The Vestibular System (Balance)

-Because these systems sit next to each other and share nerve pathways, a problem affecting the inner ear can trigger:
+Because these systems sit next to each other and share nerve signaling routes, inner ear irritation can trigger:

 • Ringing In The Ears